We Handle Car Crashes Involving Drunk Or Drugged Drivers

-Drunk drivers are not just subject to criminal penalties, but also civil lawsuits.
+Drunk drivers are subject to both criminal penalties and civil lawsuits.
 In other words, you and your family have the right to sue the driver who caused you so much grief.
 Please let our legal team provide you with the aggressive representation and empathetic support you need to win your case and get the money for medical and funeral expenses, pain and suffering, and other past and future damages.
-For more information, dial (888) 228-3860.
+For more information, dial 888-539-9211.
 We offer free initial consultations.

 Individuals who decide to take drugs and drive are committing a crime.
 If you’re in an accident with someone driving while on drugs, you can take them to court to pay for damages they caused.

-Not counting alcohol, there are many drugs that can affect people behind the wheel of a car, truck, or motorcycle.
-Some of these drugs are legal with a prescription, but they can intoxicate a driver, and have warnings not to be taken while operating heavy machinery (like a car).
-In many DUID accidents, the drug in question wasn’t meant to be used while driving a vehicle.
+Not counting alcohol, there are many drugs that can affect people behind the wheel of a car, truck or motorcycle.
+Some of these drugs are legal with a prescription, but they can intoxicate a driver and have warnings that they are not to be taken while operating heavy machinery (like a car).
+In many driving under the influence of drugs (DUID) accidents, the drug in question wasn’t meant to be used while driving a vehicle.
 The following list is just a fraction of the drugs that have been involved in Seattle DUID automobile accidents:

 - Sedatives and antipsychotics

 Marijuana DUID And The Legal Limit In Washington

 Following the legalization of marijuana in 2012, the state of Washington has seen a rise in fatal accidents involving THC as well as a rise in accidents that included poly-drugs (both THC and alcohol), per a study by the Washington Traffic Safety Commission.
 THC has also been involved in accidents caused by speeding or distracted driving, further increasing the risks associated with DUID accidents.
 If a negligent driver had 5 ng/mL of THC in their blood, they can be charged with a DUID and are liable for any damages or injuries caused to other drivers.